Legal Solutions

 The duty may arise from an express agreement, such as a non-disclosure clause, or it may be implied from the nature of the relationship.
 Employers, joint venture partners, and professional advisers often owe such duties even without formal documentation.

-The defendant must have used or disclosed the information in a way that was not authorized and that caused harm.
+The defendant must have used or disclosed the information in a way that was not authorised and that caused harm.
 Detriment can include economic loss, reputational damage, or an unfair competitive benefit.

 A breach of confidence often overlaps with other causes of action, such as breach of contract, breach of fiduciary duty, and unjust enrichment.
 Understanding how these claims interact helps determine the most appropriate strategy for litigation or settlement.